xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 | Native Ports  | 4       | 4       |

-### Breakout port configurations through Retimer / Gear box
+### Breakout Port configurations through Retimer / Gear box

 This MPA has two Retimer/Gearbox and each has 16x 50Gbps serdes lines towards the NPU side which facilitate the creation of 16 individual port configurations on it.